segmentio/segment-docs/src/engage/audiences/generative-audiences.md

 plan: engage-foundations
 ---

-With Generative Audiences, you can use use generative AI to create Engage Audiences with natural language prompts.
+With Generative Audiences, part of Segment's AI capabilities, you can use use generative AI to create Engage Audiences with natural language prompts.

 Describe your desired audience based on events performed, profile traits, or existing audiences in your workspace.
 Based on your prompt, Segment builds the audience with generative AI.